Endocrinology

 All required courses:

-• IB 248: Comparative Physiology and Endocrinology Seminar (1 unit) - Reviews and reports of current research in vertebrate endocrinology and physiology.
-Must be taking in the Spring of each year enrolled.
+• Comparative Physiology and Endocrinology Seminar (1 unit) - this course has previously been listed as IB 248, but may soon be listed as NUSCTX 248.
+Endocrinology graduate student research presentation seminar.
+Must be taken in the Spring of each year enrolled.

-• IB 137: Human Endocrinology (4 units) - Course will address the role of hormones in physiology with a focus on humans.
+• An upper division undergraduate course in organismal endocrinology, such as IB 137: Human Endocrinology (4 units) - Course will address the role of hormones in physiology with a focus on humans.
 Regulation of hormone secretion and mechanisms of hormone action will be discussed.
 Physiological processes to be addressed include reproduction, metabolism, water balance, growth, fetal development.
 Experimental and clinical aspects will be addressed.
+(The student's Endocrinology faculty mentor will help provide guidance on other possible courses that can fulfill this requirement.)

-• MCB 135A: Topics in Cell and Developmental Biology: Molecular Endocrinology (3 units) - Molecular mechanisms by which hormones elicit specific responses and regulate gene expression; hormone-receptor interaction; synthesis, transport and targeting of hormones, growth factors and receptors.
+• An upper division undergraduate course in cellular and molecular endocrinology such as MCB 135A: Topics in Cell and Developmental Biology: Molecular Endocrinology (3 units) - Molecular mechanisms by which hormones elicit specific responses and regulate gene expression; hormone-receptor interaction; synthesis, transport and targeting of hormones, growth factors and receptors.
+(The student's Endocrinology faculty mentor will help provide guidance on other possible courses that can fulfill this requirement.)

 All elective requirements:

-There are no elective requirements for this PhD.
-As it is a direct admit, research-focused program, students will enroll most semesters in research lab units with their faculty mentors.
+• There are no elective requirements for this MA as it is a direct admit, research-focused program, students will enroll most semesters in research lab units with their faculty mentors.
+The particular course number for the research units will depend on the home department of the faculty member.

-Further course work can be taken, in consultation with the major professor and graduate advisor to allow emphasis in the area(s) of the student's research interest, such as biochemistry, cell biology, immunology, molecular biology, morphology, physiology, psychobiology, tumor biology, etc. -- but it is not required for the degree.
+• Further course work can be taken, with the permission of the student's Endocrinology faculty mentor, to allow emphasis in the area(s) of the student's research interest, such as biochemistry, cell biology, immunology, molecular biology, morphology, physiology, psychobiology, tumor biology, etc. -- but it is not required for the degree and most students focus on their research units in the lab.

 Students who are applying to the Endocrinology MA program should have the following courses completed at their undergraduate institutions before beginning the master's program in endocrinology: